Stacy Osei-Kuffour: Career

 After trying for six years to break into the New York City theater scene, Osei-Kuffour moved to Los Angeles to pursue acting and writing there.
 She also appeared in three episodes of Accountability Partners.
 She also continued writing plays, with several being produced.
 Her play Hang Man premiered in her Chicago home town in the spring of 2018.
 The COVID-19 pandemic halted the scheduled premiere of her play Animals at the Williamstown Theater Festival in Massachusetts, but the festival produced it as an audio play in December 2020 starring William Jackson Harper and Aja Naomi King.

 In 2018, she was a staff writer on Syfy's Happy!.
 In 2019 she received an Emmy nomination in the Outstanding Writing for a Comedy Series category for the "Anna Ishii-Peters" episode of Hulu's PEN15.
 She was the only African American woman nominated in that category that year, and the third ever to be nominated, after Lena Waithe (who won for Master of None) and Stefani Robinson for Atlanta.

 The same year, she was tapped as a member of an all-female writing team for Amazon's series The Power starring Leslie Mann and based on the novel by Naomi Alderman.
 She also worked as a supervising producer on Apple TV's The Morning Show.

 In 2020, her work as a story editor and writer for the HBO series Watchmen earned her a Writers Guild Award (WGA) for Best New Series.
 Also that year, she worked as a story editor on Run for HBO and for Amazon’s Hunters.

 In January 2020 Hulu tapped her to co-write, with Nnedi Okorafor, a television adaptation of Okorafor's science fiction novella Binti.

-In February 2021, it was announced that Osei-Kuffour would write the script for the Blade movie reboot starring Mahershala Ali, before she was replaced by Michael Starrbury in November 2022.
+In February 2021, it was announced that Osei-Kuffour would write the script for the Blade film reboot starring Mahershala Ali, before she was replaced by Michael Starrbury in November 2022.

 She continued her television work in 2021 as well, writing for the Amazon anthology series Solos.